The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 Certification, insurance, and procurement all require the same thing: a shared definition.

-Any vendor can claim independent provability.
+Any vendor can claim independent verifiability.
 There is no shared definition of what that means, no way to evaluate the claim, and no framework for third-party assessment.
 Vendors with real technology can't differentiate from those who just claim the label.
 Enterprises can't compare solutions.
 Insurers can't underwrite a property no one has defined.

 What is Proof-of-Control and why do all AI systems need it?